 - In the popular upscale Coco del Mar neighborhood—with expansive jaw-dropping views of the ocean and city skyline and with quick access to downtown and the rest of the city, you’ll find a brand-new luxury high-rise building with a rooftop pool, bar, sports facilities and much more.
 Two bedroom/two-and-a-half bath condos start at just $195,000.

-- On Avenida Balboa, arguably the city's most desired address overlooking the new Cinta Costera boulevard and pedestrian walkway and the gorgeous Bay of Panama, a two-bedroom condo in an older, established building—with a swimming pool is on offer for just $250,000.
-This is city living at its best.
+- On Avenida Balboa, with a stunning view of the gorgeous Bay of Panama, a two-bedroom/two-bath condo in a newer building—with a gym and swimming pool is on offer for just $105,000.
+Granted the living space is small, but this is city living at its best.

 Prefer to live outside Panama City, where your overall cost of living can be much lower?
 That’s where the real property values can be found.
 Like:

-- A spacious 2,700-sq.-ft. three-bedroom, three-and-a-half bath home on a forested lot of nearly two acres of land is selling in the cool mountain town of Altos de Cerro Azul, just 42 minutes from Panama City.
-With two stories and a huge covered terrace for entertaining, it's selling for just $185,000.
+- A spacious 2,530-sq.-ft. four-bedroom, four-bath wood-sided A-frame home on a pretty landscaped lot surrounded by trees is selling in the cool mountain Cerro Azul, just 40 minutes from Panama City.
+With two stories and a huge covered terrace for entertaining, it’s selling for just $150,000.

-- In Boquete, the boutique mountain town in the Chiriquí province that's Panama's most popular expat enclave (although it certainly retains its Panamanian flavor) you can buy a spacious three-bedroom/three-bath home just five minutes from the center of town —with a covered terrace and a pretty garden from which to enjoy the sunshine and stunning mountain views, and all for just $205,000!
+- In Boquete, the boutique mountain town in the Chiriquí province that’s Panama’s most popular expat enclave (although it certainly retains its Panamanian flavor) you can buy a spacious new three-bedroom/two-bath home just 10 minutes from the center of town —with beautiful volcano and mountain views, and all for just $225,000!

 Beach living more your style?
 You, too, will be happy in Panama: